Unit Load AS/RS Systems

 Lack of availability of consistent warehouse labor: One benefit of implementing an AS/RS system is it can cut down on labor costs.
 Less manpower is needed, since the system does much of the work.
 If you find yourself consistently taking time to hire and train new warehouse staff, an AS/RS system may be an ideal alternative.

-AS/RS System Advantages
+Advantages of a AS/RS System

 Labor reduction: less manpower is needed in an AS/RS system.
 Employees are no longer needed to travel great distances to store and load pallets.
 Pallets can be shipped just in time resulting in faster turnaround times.
 Additionally, systems can be placed right in front of dock doors for quick unloading and loading of trucks.
 These systems can also replenish picking areas.